google/go-cloud/internal/docs/pubsub/design.md

 }
 ```

 The driver interfaces are batch-oriented because some pubsub systems can more efficiently deal with batches of messages than with one at a time.
-Streaming was considered but it does not appear to provide enough of a performance gain to be worth the additional complexity of supporting it across different pubsub systems.
+Streaming was considered but it does not appear to provide enough of a performance gain to be worth the additional complexity of supporting it across different pubsub systems \[[benchmarks](https://github.com/ijt/pubsub/tree/master/benchmarks)].

 The driver interfaces will be located in the `github.com/google/go-cloud/pubsub/driver` package and will look something like this: